 Commitment to patients, society, and the profession, in the realms of service, research, and education is essential and lifelong.
 Students should contribute to the program, the University, and society by reflecting the program’s philosophy of service and learning.
 Striving to develop appropriate, effective strategies for advocating and instituting change is a goal to be pursued as students enter a dynamic health care environment.
 Students are encouraged to develop their potential for lifelong learning, recognizing that the struggle for continual betterment of society, profession, and self is an ongoing process throughout their professional careers.
 Consistent with the mission of the University, graduates are valued for their individual abilities to contribute to both society and the profession.

-The Creighton University Department of Physical Therapy is committed to leadership in clinical doctoral education through academic excellence, significant scholarly contributions, service to the human community, and fostering societal and professional dedication within its graduates.
+The Creighton University Departments of Physical Therapy are committed to leadership in clinical doctoral education through academic excellence, significant scholarly contributions, service to the human community, and fostering societal and professional dedication within its graduates.